-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

 “So don’t mope, and don’t get complacent.
 The majority of the American people believe in a diverse, tolerant, optimistic, dynamic, inclusive vision, [so] keep on working.”

-Then, the outgoing President promised to maintain the fight as a civilian and hinted at a return in some capacity when his term ends.
+Then, the outgoing president promised to maintain the fight as a civilian and hinted at a return in some capacity when his term ends.

 “But you’re going to see me early next year, and we’re going to be in a position where we can start cooking up all kinds of great stuff to do.
 The point is, I’m still fired up and I’m still ready to go.
 And I hope that all of you are, as well.”

 The group Barack Obama addressed is what the Post refers to as the “agitators.”
-The formal name is the Organizing for Action (or OFA), a grassroots collection of activists that helped elect the 44th President of the United States.
+The formal name is the Organizing for Action (or OFA), a grassroots collection of activists that helped elect the 44th president of the United States.

 Go to https://t.co/K3M97ToeXa for contact info about Obamas' post-presidential work — a revitalized "Organizing for Action." pic.twitter.com/ryOCRvtKGp